 The renewable wonders of the world

 In the UK, government statistics (happily) show that the use of renewable energy is growing year on year.
-It contributed 25% of electricity generation in 2016.
-But just what are these mysterious renewables that now make up a quarter of our fuel consumption?
+It contributed 29.8% of electricity generation in 2017.
+In fact, it was a record year.
+But just what are these mysterious renewables that now make up a nearly a third of our fuel consumption?
 Well, let us introduce you to…

 However, there are plenty of other examples from our neighbours around the world that we could learn from too.
 So let’s take a look at how other countries are championing natural energy.

 Like the UK, the majority of Denmark’s sustainable energy comes from wind power.
-And they don’t mess around when it comes to wind energy – in 2015, they broke the world record for production of wind power.
-In fact, in July of that year, they produced so much power in just one day that they were able to meet all their electricity needs and export another 40% abroad!
+And they don’t mess around when it comes to wind energy – in 2017 they broke the record for production of wind power.

 Denmark has continued to be a world leader in utilising their windy conditions as a power source and they are well on track for meeting their goal of using wind power to produce half of all their electricity by 2050.
 The UK could do even better by just copying them.